gcv/julia-snail/README.md

 Then re-open the Org file (using `find-alternate-file` or a similar command.
 Note that other Snail configuration variables may also be set in this block.
 See the Emacs manual's section on [file-local variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Specifying-File-Variables.html) for syntax details.

-Once the extension is enabled, Org Babel commands should work on Julia code as expected, and the first time you execute a block, it'll automatically start a `julia-snail` session if no existing session is running.
+Once the extension is enabled, Org Babel commands should work on Julia code as expected.
 Completion support is available through the Emacs `completion-at-point` system.

-Be default, executing a source block will lock emacs until the source block finishes running, however if instead of using the function `org-ctrl-c-ctrl-c` (bound to `C-c C-c` inside org-mode buffers), you use `julia-snail/ob-julia-ctrl-c-ctrl-c` (I recommend binding it to `C-c C-c`), then you can continue editing files while code runs.

 Limitations: no `xref` support currently available.